Skip to content

 Build

-Bundle everything into a single index.js. esbuild is the easiest option:
+Bundle everything into a single index.js, externalizing exactly the six modules the host provides. esbuild is the easiest option:

 npm install --save-dev esbuild